definitive-io/conversational-chatbot-groq/README.md

-# Groq Conversational Chatbot
+# Groq LangChain Conversational Chatbot

-This repository contains a Streamlit application that allows users to interact with a conversational chatbot powered by the Groq API.
-The application uses a list of starter prompts to initiate the conversation and maintains a history of the conversation to provide context for the chatbot's responses.
+This repository contains a Streamlit application that allows users to interact with a conversational chatbot powered by the LangChain API.
+The application uses the Groq API to generate responses and maintains a history of the conversation to provide context for the chatbot's responses.

 ## Features